Disposal and re-use guide

 Try these links for more information on recycling of computers and other electronic goods (e-waste):

-- Book a free e-waste collection from your home.
+- Book a free Council e-waste collection from your home.

-- Drop off at one of our e-waste collections
+- Drop off at one of our problem waste events

 - Officeworks will take up to five items at a time of computer/computer related accessories (stores at Bondi Junction & Alexandria).